dnhkng/GlaDOS/README.md

         python scripts\install.py

    This will install Glados and download the needed AI models
-4. To start GLaDOS run:
+3. To start GLaDOS, run:

         uv run glados

 ## Speech Generation
 You can also get her to say something with:

     uv run glados say "The cake is real"

 ## Changing the LLM Model